googleapis/google-cloud-ruby/README.md

 # Gcloud::Jsondoc

 Generates Ruby documentation in JSON format.
+Docstrings are collected only from non-private classes and modules.

 ## Installation